 MRS. JOHNSON: Well, no… but actually… do you think you could telephone the next place that Victoria and Peter were staying at?
 They gave me the number but I'm rather tired of using the telephone lately.
 I go to answer the darn thing and there is always someone who is looking for someone else who isn't here.

-SOPHIA: No problem, Gabby.
-I'll get right to it.
+SOPHIA: (knowingly) Ahhh, I see.
+That makes sense.
+Anyway, I'll get right to it.
 What's the number?

 MRS. JOHNSON: Right next to the telephone in the foyer.
 You just go and make sure they're all right.